iburzynski/jambhala/README.md

   }
   ```

-  This file can be used to submit transactions on-chain.
+This file can now be used in on-chain transactions.

 ***